lmh34/lucy-herr-portfolio/flight_delay_prediction.md

 <br>

 ### Data Preprocessing
-Making the optimal use of the original data in our models required extensive data preprocessing and exploratory analysis, which is illustrated in the diagram below.
+Making the optimal use of the original data in our models required extensive data preprocessing and exploratory analysis, which is outlined in the diagram below.
 <br>
 <img src="images/261_eda_overview.png?raw=true"/>
 <br>